Respite care / carer breaks

 - catch up on some sleep

-Alternatively, you may need a longer break or holiday.
+Alternatively, you may need a longer break.

 If you’re spending a lot of time caring for someone on a regular basis, you have the right to a carer’s assessment.
 This covers your own needs, including your need for a break and time to yourself.

-Carer's personal budget
+Carer's personal wellbeing budget

 Emergency respite care

-Can I arrange my own respite care?
+How can I arrange my own respite care?

 Sometimes family and friends can help share your caring responsibilities.
-If you don’t have a personal support network, you could arrange for respite care direct using:
+If you don’t have a personal support network, you could arrange for respite care using: